Liover Peguero Preview, Player Props: Pirates vs. Royals

 Liover Peguero At The Plate

-- Peguero has two doubles, five home runs and six walks while hitting .234.
+- Peguero is batting .227 with two doubles, five home runs and seven walks.

-- Peguero has reached base via a hit in 14 games this year (of 28 played), and had multiple hits in seven of those games.
+- In 48.3% of his games this season (14 of 29), Peguero has picked up at least one hit, and in seven of those games (24.1%) he recorded more than one.

-- In 17.9% of his games this season, he has hit a home run, and 4.8% of his trips to the dish.
+- He has homered in five games this year (17.2%), leaving the park in 4.6% of his chances at the plate.

-- In 10 games this year (35.7%), Peguero has picked up an RBI, and in six of those games (21.4%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Peguero has an RBI in 10 of 29 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.